hemilabs/heminetwork/cmd/popmd/README.md

 Namely, ensure the following variables are properly set:

+> [!CAUTION]
+> Running a PoP Miner requires providing a private key for a funded Bitcoin wallet.
+It is important to keep this
+> private key safe and secure, to prevent loss of funds.
+>
+> It is recommended to create a new wallet specifically for use by the PoP Miner, and not to reuse existing wallets.

-- `POPM_BITCOIN_NETWORK`: This determines what bitcoin network `popmd` should connect to.
-This defaults to `mainnet`, but `testnet3` and `localnet` are also available for test environments.
+- `POPM_BITCOIN_NETWORK`: This determines what Bitcoin network `popmd` should connect to.
+This defaults to `mainnet`, however `testnet3`, `testnet4` and `localnet` are also available for test environments.

-- `POPM_BITCOIN_SECRET`: A funded bitcoin address is necessary in order to sign, broadcast, and get rewarded for the transactions constructed by `popmd`.
+- `POPM_BITCOIN_SECRET`: A funded Bitcoin address is necessary in order to sign, broadcast, and get rewarded for the transactions constructed by `popmd`.
+The private key for the funded wallet must be provided here.

-- *`POPM_BITCOIN_URL`: URL to the bitcoin source of truth used in order to transmit data to and from the bitcoin network.
+- `POPM_BITCOIN_URL`*: URL to the Bitcoin node used in order to transmit data to and from the Bitcoin network.
 [Read more on how to run your own `tbcd` instance here](../tbcd/README.md).

-- `POPM_OPGETH_URL`: URL to a public HVM-aware opgeth instance, used to retrieve keystones from the Hemi network.
+- `POPM_OPGETH_URL`: URL to an accessible hVM-aware op-geth instance, used to retrieve keystones from the Hemi Network.

+> [!NOTE]
-\* **NOTE**: `TBC` is the only functional bitcoin source of truth _currently_ available.
+> \* `TBC` is currently the only functional Bitcoin node providing indexed Hemi keystones.

 ## FAQ